rhosocial/yii2-oauth2client/README.md

 }
 ```

-Attach the following code to the `Component` setion of main configuration:
+Attach the following code to the `Component` section of main configuration:

 ```php
 'authClientCollection' => [